Geotab/sdk/src/hardware/addon-protocols/rs232-usb.md

 ### Msg Type 0x86: Binary Data Packet

-Sent by the external device when sending messages with <= 255 bytes of data content to myGeotab.
+Sent by the external device when sending messages with <= 255 bytes of data content to MyGeotab.
 The GO device will respond with the Binary Data Response message indicating whether the data was accepted into the modem's socket buffer.

 |   | Bytes | Position |
 | --- | --- | --- |